 - 1986: David Eggenschwiler and Harrison M. Kurtz

 - 1985: Gerald J. Bender and Peter J. Manning

 - 1984: Paul W. Knoll and Steven J. Morse

 - 1983: Gerald A. Segal and Marjorie G. Perloff

 - 1982: Nake M. Kamrany and Virginia James Tufte

 - 1960-1981: View All

-For his inspired teaching and enduring contributions to undergraduate and graduate education, the University of Southern California is pleased to honor John Walsh with the USC Associates Award for Excellence in Teaching.
+For his unparalleled expertise in the field of engineering, and the profound wisdom and generosity he brings to his work as an educator, the University of Southern California is proud to honor Professor C.-C. Jay Kuo with its Associates Award for Excellence in Teaching.